faceless2/json/README.md

 * A typical laptop in 2018 would be able to read Json at about 7MB/s and write at about 9MB/s.
 There are plenty of Java Json APIs claiming to be the fastest; benchmarking is not something I care to spend much time on, but informally it is testing faster than anything else I could find.

 ### correct
-* the API has been tested against the Json sample data made available by Nicolas Seriot at http://seriot.ch/parsing_json.php, and has been authored with reference to [RFC8259](https://tools.ietf.org/html/rfc8259)
+* the API has been tested against the Json sample data made available by Nicolas Seriot at http://seriot.ch/parsing_json.php, and has been authored with reference to [RFC8259](https://tools.ietf.org/html/rfc8259).
+CBOR support is newer, but has again been tested against [RFC7049](https://tools.ietf.org/html/rfc7049).

 ### self-contained
 * the API has no external requirements.
 Although it compiles against the JsonPath implementation https://github.com/json-path/JsonPath, provided the "eval" methods are not used there is no need for those classes to be available at runtime.
 To build it, type "ant" (and if you'd prefer the Maven experience, type "ant" then go and do something else for two hours).

 ## Features
+* JSON and CBOR serialization are both available from the same object
 * JsonPath integration (optional)
 * Listeners and Events to monitor changes to the structure
 * Flexible typing; if you request the int value of a string it will try to convert it to an int.
 If you put a value with a String key on a list, it will convert to a map.